 Accordingly, before a landlord can exercise CRAR, the rent arrears must be a minimum of 276 days’ rent (for notices served between 29 September 2020 and 24 December 2020) and 366 days (for notices served from 25 December 2020).
 The same limits apply to taking control of goods for the first time pursuant to a valid enforcement notice.

-At this point, the extended restrictions will apply until 31 December 2020 but, as with all Covid-19 related legislation, there is the potential that this could be further extended in due course although the government appears reluctant to do so (see here).
+At this point, the extended restrictions will apply until 31 March 2021.
+As with all Covid-19 related legislation, there is the potential that the restrictions could be further extended in due course although the government appears reluctant to do so (see here).

 Update on forfeiture moratorium

 Ever since the Coronavirus Act 2020 came into force on 25 March 2020, a moratorium has been in place preventing the forfeiture of commercial leases for unpaid rent.
 This has now been extended to 31 March 2021.
 Click here to read the full article.

 This does not affect the ability of landlords to take steps as a prelude to forfeiture in connection with other breaches of covenant, e.g. subletting, disrepair etc. Section 146 Notices in respect of such breaches remain a valid approach in the enforcement armoury open to landlords.
 However, the practical impact of such an approach is severely limited by the ongoing forfeiture restrictions.

 Charles Russell Speechlys releases H2 2020 deal highlights